-- We evaluated the design effectiveness of controls over management's selection of the discount rates, short-term forecasts of future revenues and margins, and long-term growth rates used to determine the recoverable amount of each selected CGU. - We agreed the underlying cash flow forecasts to the Board approved projections and we evaluated management's ability to accurately forecast future revenues and margins by: - performing a look-back analysis and comparing actual results to management's historical forecasts; and - assessing the reasonableness of the impact of COVID-19 and other macroeconomic activity on short-term cash flows; - We assessed the reasonableness of the valuation model used by the Company compared to generally accepted valuation practices and accounting standards; - We tested the source information underlying the determination of the discount rates through use of observable inputs from independent external sources; - We developed independent estimates and comparing those to the discount rates selected by management; and - We compared the long-term growth rates, used by management to grow cash flows in order to calculate a terminal value at that point, to independent external sources to assess the reasonableness of these rates.
+- We evaluated the design effectiveness of controls over management's selection of the discount rates, short-term forecasts of future revenues and margins, and long-term growth rates used to determine the recoverable amount of each selected CGU. - We agreed the underlying cash flow forecasts to the Board approved projections and we evaluated management's ability to accurately forecast future revenues and margins by: - performing a look-back analysis and comparing actual results to management's historical forecasts; and - assessing the reasonableness of the impact of COVID-19 and other macroeconomic activity on short-term cash flows: - We assessed the reasonableness of the valuation model used by the company compared to generally accepted valuation practices and accounting standards.